Celebrate Canada with activity and engagement!

 Camp - With the National Parks offering free access, not going camping this year seems like you are wasting money.
 Spend some time with nature, hike, climb a mountain. (or take the gondola to the top of Sulphur Mountain in Banff.)
 Camping is a wonderful way to see Canada and make friends with nature.
 (Protip: Bears, Moose and Wolverines are dangerous, be long-distance friends with dangerous wildlife. )

-So we challenge you to walking, running, climbing, swimming, skiing, sailing, throughout this great country of ours.
+So we challenge you to walk, running, climbing, swimming, skiing, sailing, throughout this great country of ours.
 If you get sore, we recommend you apply some SpiderTech and GO!

 What are some other active ways you can get out and celebrate Canada?